The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 What does the Truth in Lending Act require?

-The TILA requires lenders to provide clear and accurate disclosures of credit terms and costs to consumers.
+The TILA requires lenders to provide consumers with clear and accurate disclosures of credit terms and costs.
 It mandates disclosure of the APR, origination charges, payment schedules and other important terms.

 Who enforces the Truth in Lending Act?